 How can I see which data is migrated?

-There are three file systems that hold migrated data: /arch, /arch1, /arch2
+There are two file systems which hold migrated data: /arch and /arch2

 - These are so called archive file systems.